 We can meet with FaceTime (or similar), and by telephone.

 Consulting room in central St. Albans.

 Training, qualifications & experience

-Psychotherapy work of 17 years with a wide range of referrals and complex problems.
-NHS out-patients mainly at St Thomas' Hospital, London.
+Psychotherapy work of twenty years with a wide range of referrals and complex problems, in the NHS out-patients largely at St Thomas' Hospital, London, and in private practice.

 I bring into play psychoanalytic and Jungian orientations, for personal and training therapy.